 Teacher and author Allan Wright has been to the Holy Land several times, and he knows the importance of having educated guides.
 In 1995 he attended an institute where local Middle-Eastern scholars brought their perspective to Gospel stories and accompanied the pilgrims to different sites.
 “They made those stones come to life!
 For example, just two words from the parable of the prodigal son: ‘He ran.’
 Our teacher explained that a Middle-Eastern man is known by his walk—a great man uses a slow, even gait to show that he has his affairs in order—unlike Americans who show their importance by hurrying.
 So the phrase ‘he ran’ in that context revealed a costly demonstration of the father’s unexpected love.”
 After visiting the Holy Land, Wright says, “You’ll never read the Gospels the same way again.”

-Catholic Digest hosted its own Holy Land pilgrimage last year.
+Catholic Digest hosted its own Holy Land pilgrimage in 2013.
 Managing editor Robyn Lee has her own story to tell.
 “I wanted to get beyond the Hollywood images of biblical lands and see with my own eyes the places where Jesus walked.
 With all the excitement it took a while for it to sink in that I was really in the Holy Land.
 But as I boarded the boat that sailed across the calm waters of the Sea of Galilee, it hit me—the water Jesus had walked on, the sea that obeyed his command in a violent storm, the shore where he preached—this was it!”
 A lifelong practicing Catholic, Robyn now believes more firmly than ever.
 “The sight of these places solidifies in my mind and heart that Jesus was a real person—the living God who came to earth to show us how to love.
 If God died for me, my life has to change.
 I must be ready to follow wherever he leads me.”